ClementBartholome/Password-Generator/README.md

 - CSS (Flexbox, CSS Grid, Media Queries...)
 - JavaScript

+### What I learned

+This project made me practice DOM manipulation, functions, for loops, array manipulation...
+It's obviously a small project, but I think it's a great step in my journey to learn JavaScript.

 ### Continued development

 I plan to add a functionality to specify the length of the passwords generated.